Fall Camping Destinations: Cozy Spots to Embrace Autumn’s Magic

 The Climate Factor: Preparing for Fall Temperatures

-Fall camping is a whole different ballgame when it comes to weather!
-We’ve got to be ready for those chilly nights and crisp mornings.
+Fall camping is a whole new game when it comes to weather.
+Those chilly nights and crisp mornings sneak up on you!

 - Breathable base layers